AetherCortex/Llama-X/README.md

 ### Non-commercial Use:

-Llama-X now is only for the acadamic porpuse, and please do not apply it to commercial scenarios or products.
+Llama-X now is only for the academic purpose, and please do not apply it to commercial scenarios or products.